Enrolment information for Master’s and Graduate Diploma students

 For specific Sydney Law School course, timetable and progression advice

 A range of online services is provided to enrolled students.
 All students are issued with a UniKey login name and password at the time of initial enrolment.
 Your UniKey details also provide you with access to your Sydney Mail (University email) account.
 Important notices such as availability of Learning Management System sites, notification of last-minute changes to class times/locations, reminders on enrolment procedures/deadlines as well as official correspondence from the University's central administration (including the library) will be sent to this account.
 It is essential that you either check it on a regular basis or arrange for mail to be redirected to an address of your choice (go to http://sydney.edu.au/ict/student).
 If you choose to redirect your Sydney Mail, please ensure you maintain a current alternate address.
 For assistance, please contact the ICT Help Desk.

 The University Learning Management System is used by the Sydney Law School to manage online course content.
 A LMS site is developed for each unit of study and the material found on these sites is supplemental and supportive to your face-to-face studies.
 Unit outlines, reading materials, class handouts, PowerPoint slides, notices, and links to relevant University sites are some materials which may be available on each site.

 LMS sites are generally accessible on the first day of classes for semester-length units.
 Students enrolled in intensive units will be notified of the availability of the LMS site via their University email address.

 Students are strongly advised to check LMS sites regularly as important notices and assessment details may be posted to the unit LMS site.
-To log into the LMS, go to https://elearning.sydney.edu.au or you can also access the site via the Sydney Law School website and select ‘eLearning/LMS’ from the ‘Quick Links’ drop-down menu).
-You will need your UniKey login to access the system.
+To log into the LMS, go to https://elearning.sydney.edu.au.
+Alternatively, students may access the LMS via the Sydney Law School website (select ‘eLearning/LMS’ from the ‘Quick Links’ drop-down menu).
+Students will need a UniKey login to access the system.